 Consumers trust that the products they buy are safe.
-But unfortunately, consumers are often hurt by products they use every day.
+But unfortunately, consumers are often hurt by the products they use every day.
 A bungee cord snaps and blinds someone.
 A motorized gate breaks the arm of a small child.
 An airbag releases without warning.
 When defective products unexpectedly hurt people, manufacturers are sometimes the cause.
 That’s when you need to call the Law Offices of Elliott N. Kanter.

 WHAT AN EFFECTIVE DEFECTIVE PRODUCT DEFENSE ATTORNEY CAN DO FOR YOU